 Check out how much is on my finger in this image; that is enough for both pits (actually, I use even less now).
 Any more than that and you’ll have the paste transferring to your clothing.
 If this tip comes too late for you, and your clothes are a little stained already, try one of my stain removal recipes.
 There is a paste and a solution.
 They’re both brilliant!

-TIP 3 – Boost your deodorant with melaleuca (tea tree)
+TIP 3 - Boost your deodorant with Melaleuca (Tea Tree)

 There are days when I know I am going to be busy, hot and on-the-go, and on those days, I boost my deodorant with Melaleuca (Tea Tree).
-First, scoop out a little paste, smear it on your two index fingers, then drop the essential oil onto one, rubbing both fingers together and applying to your pits.
+First, scoop out a little paste, smear it on your two index fingers, then drop the essential oil onto one, rubbing both fingers together and applying to your armpits.

 TIP 4 - Body odour – start with the source